parvez86/SentimentAnalysisAPI/README.md

 # SentimentAnalysisAPI
-A django web backend server that has single api for collecting sentiment text as json format, analyze them with an optimization of pretrained bert model and return the sentiment of the text as a json response.
+A Django web backend server that has a single API for collecting sentiment text in JSON format, analysing it with an optimisation of a pretrained BERT model and returning the sentiment of the text as a JSON response.

 #### Files Format
 Column Title | Description